 Why a Kumquat Festival?

 More than twenty years ago, the Greater Dade City Chamber of Commerce began holding a festival to celebrate the golden kumquat and all it has contributed to the area.
-Today, this wholesome, fun, and delicious event features over 200 vendors and 30 sponsors coming together throughout the streets of an historic, charming Southern town to celebrate the community as well as the little fruit that is both sweet and sour.
+Today, this wholesome, fun, and delicious event features over 300 vendors and sponsors coming together throughout the streets of a historic, charming Southern town to celebrate the community as well as the little fruit that is both sweet and sour.

 “Once again, Dade City and Eastern Pasco County are preparing to welcome thousands of residents and visitors to our area.
 It is our pleasure to produce this quality event, and we invite everyone to enjoy the Festival and come back and visit us again” says John Moors, Executive Director of the Greater Dade City Chamber of Commerce.